HunextSoftware/TestNotification/Documentation/4_Descrizione-POC.md

 {
     static Config()
     {
-        // Uncomment ONLY one BackendServiceEndpoint string to start back end
+        // Uncomment ONLY one BackendServiceEndpoint string to start backend

-        // Use this string connection if the back end works on Web Service Azure, because it is loaded there
+        // Use this string connection if the backend works on Web Service Azure, because it is loaded there
         //BackendServiceEndpoint = "<your_api_app_url>";

         /* RECOMMENDED FOR DEBUG --> deactivate the firewall completely!
          *
-         * Use this string connection if your back end works on localhost
+         * Use this string connection if your backend works on localhost
          * http(s)://<your-local-ipv4-address>:<service-port>
          */
         //BackendServiceEndpoint = "http(s)://<your-local-ipv4-address>:<service-port>";